Dawoodikram482/RecipeBook_Backend/README.md

-**This is the backend of the Task Manager Project for Web Development 2.** The database data can be found under the folder `sql`.
+**This is the backend of the Recipe Book Project for Web Development 2.** The database data can be found under the folder `sql`.

 User has to log in with credentials for performing CRUD operations on recipes.
 Regular visitor can browse all recipes and create recipes.